Skip to main content

 Colposcopy

-If you have certain symptoms that could mean cancer, if your Pap test shows abnormal cells, or if your HPV test is positive, you will most likely need to have a test called colposcopy.
+If you have certain symptoms that could mean cancer, if your Pap test result shows abnormal cells, or if your HPV test is positive, you will most likely need to have a procedure called a colposcopy.
 You will lie on the exam table as you do with a pelvic exam.
-A speculum will be placed in the vagina to help the doctor see the cervix more easily with a colposcope.
+The doctor will put a speculum in the vagina to help keep it open while examining the cervix with a colposcope.
 The colposcope is an instrument that stays outside the body and has magnifying lenses.
-It lets the doctor see the surface of the cervix up close and clearly.
-Colposcopy itself usually causes no more discomfort than any other speculum exam.
+It lets the doctor clearly see the surface of the cervix up close.
+Colposcopy itself is usually no more uncomfortable than any other speculum exam.
 It can be done safely even if you are pregnant.
-Like the Pap test, it is better not to have it during your menstrual period.
+Like the Pap test, it is better not to do it during your menstrual period.

-At the time of the procedure, the doctor will apply a weak solution of acetic acid (similar to vinegar) to your cervix to make any abnormal areas easier to see.
+The doctor will put a weak solution of acetic acid (like vinegar) on your cervix to make any abnormal areas easier to see.
 If an abnormal area is seen, a small piece of tissue will be removed (biopsy) and sent to a lab to be looked at carefully.
-A biopsy is the best way to tell for certain if an abnormal area is a pre-cancer, a true cancer, or neither.
+A biopsy is the best way to tell for certain if an abnormal area is a precancer, an invasive cancer, or neither.

 Colposcopic biopsy

-For this type of biopsy, the cervix is examined with a colposcope.
-Using biopsy forceps, a small section of the abnormal area is removed.
+For this type of biopsy, the cervix is examined first with a colposcope to find the abnormal areas.
+Using a biopsy forceps, a small (about 1/8-inch) section of the abnormal area on the surface of the cervix is removed.
+The biopsy procedure may cause mild cramping, brief pain, and some slight bleeding afterward.

 Endocervical curettage (endocervical scraping)

-A narrow instrument (either a curette or brush) is inserted into the endocervical canal (the part of the cervix closest to the uterus).
-The curette or brush is used to scrape the inside of the canal to remove some of the tissue, which is then sent to the lab to be checked.
+A narrow instrument (either a curette or a brush) is inserted into the endocervical canal (the part of the cervix closest to the uterus).
+The curette or brush scrapes the inside of the canal to remove some of the tissue, which is then checked in the lab.
+During or after this procedure, patients may feel a cramping pain, and they may also have some light bleeding.

 Cone biopsy

 In this procedure, also known as conization, the doctor removes a cone-shaped piece of tissue from the cervix.
-The tissue removed in the cone includes the transformation zone where cervical pre-cancers and cancers are most likely to start.
-A cone biopsy is not only used to diagnose pre-cancers and cancers.
-It can also be used as a treatment since it can sometimes completely remove pre-cancers and some very early cancers.
+The base of the cone is formed by the exocervix (outer part of the cervix), and the point or apex of the cone comes from the endocervical canal.
+The tissue removed in the cone includes the transformation zone (the border between the exocervix and endocervix, where cervical precancers and cancers are most likely to start).
+A cone biopsy can also be used as a treatment to remove many precancers and some very early cancers completely.

-• Cold knife cone biopsy: This method uses a surgical scalpel or a laser instead of a heated wire to remove tissue.
-You will receive anesthesia during the operation (either a general anesthesia, where you are asleep, or a spinal or epidural anesthesia, where an injection into the area around the spinal cord makes you numb below the waist) and it is done in a hospital.
+• Cold knife cone biopsy: This is done in a hospital.
+A surgical scalpel or a laser is used to remove the tissue instead of a heated wire.
+You will receive anesthesia during the operation.
+Anesthesia will be either general anesthesia (where you are asleep) or spinal or epidural anesthesia (where an injection into the area around the spinal cord numbs you below the waist).

 Possible complications of cone biopsies include bleeding, infection and narrowing of the cervix.

-Having any type of cone biopsy will not prevent most women from getting pregnant, but if a large amount of tissue has been removed, women may have a higher risk of giving birth prematurely.
+Having had a cone biopsy will not prevent most women from getting pregnant, but if a large amount of tissue has been removed, women may have a higher risk of giving birth prematurely.

 Fontham, ETH, Wolf, AMD, Church, TR, et al. Cervical Cancer Screening for Individuals at Average Risk: 2020 Guideline Update from the American Cancer Society.
 CA Cancer J Clin.
 2020. https://doi.org/10.3322/caac.21628.